 You can use a foxtail plant to add texture to your landscape or life to your home’s interior.
 Foxtail ferns are even used in floral arrangements, thanks to their long lifespan after being cut (2-3 weeks!).
 No matter what you grow it for though, you’ll need to know some details about helping this vivacious plant thrive.

-Good Products For Growing Asparagus Ferns:
+Good Products At Amazon For Growing Asparagus Ferns:

 - Dr. Earth Life All-Purpose 5-5-5 Organic Fertilizer